A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Conclusions

 \section{Conclusions}

 In this paper, we have proposed and studied a modified version of a mortar finite element discretization method by forming an additional finite element space of discontinuous functions on the interfaces between (agglomerate) elements, or subdomains, utilized for coupling local bilinear forms via equality constraints on the interfaces.
-This modification allows for the agglomerate-by-agglomerate, or subdomain-by-subdomain, assembly.
-Then, the resulting modified mortar formulation and a respective reduced (Schur complement) version, obtained via static condensation on the interfaces, in combination with polynomial smoothers, are used for the construction of auxiliary space preconditioners.
+This modification allows for the agglomerate-by-agglomerate or subdomain-by-subdomain assembly.
+Then, the resulting modified mortar formulation and a respective reduced version obtained via static condensation on the interfaces are used in combination with polynomial smoothers for the construction of auxiliary space preconditioners.
 They are analyzed and their proven mesh-independent spectral equivalence is demonstrated in numerical results for 2D and 3D second order scalar elliptic PDEs, including the applicability for high order finite element discretizations.
-The local structure of the modified condensed mortar bilinear form, providing an agglomerate-by-agglomerate assembly property, is further useful in the obtainment of element-based algebraic multigrid (AMGe), utilized to approximate the inverse of the Schur complement in the auxiliary space preconditioners that involve static condensation.
-A possible practical extension of this work is the application of the proposed auxiliary space preconditioners in the setting of ``matrix-free'' solvers for high order finite element discretizations in combination with AMGe coarse solves and polynomial smoothers, as the one outlined in the end of \cref{sec:auxprec}.
+The local structure of the modified condensed mortar bilinear form, providing an agglomerate-by-agglomerate assembly property, is further useful in the obtainment of element-based algebraic multigrid (AMGe) utilized to approximate the inverse of the Schur complement in the auxiliary space preconditioners that involve static condensation.
+A possible practical extension of this work is the application of the proposed auxiliary space preconditioners in the setting of ``matrix-free'' solvers for high order finite element discretizations in combination with AMGe coarse solves and polynomial smoothers like the one outlined in the end of \cref{sec:auxprec}.
 Also, considering a variety of different choices for the interface space $\cF^H$ can lead to broader applicability of the mortar reformulation and improve its robustness in general settings.
+A possible continuation and extension of this work would be to study different options for constructing $\cF^H$ that satisfy \eqref{eq:bdrapprox} or search for other conditions on $\cF^H$ that can provide the desired spectral equivalence properties demonstrated in this paper.